-The Executive Committee confirmed that for 2024 the position will revert to NZ law schools' sittings, and one other overseas location (UK).
+The Executive Committee confirmed in 2023 that for 2024 the position would revert to NZ law schools' sittings, and one other overseas location (UK).
+In 2024, the UK location, for July and November sittings, was Queen Mary University, London.

 Staff